joshmocek/TiHighcharts/README.md

 ![TiHighcharts](https://raw.githubusercontent.com/joshmocek/TiHighcharts/master/screenshot.png)

 ## Notes
 1. This creates a webview and gives the user the option to take a picture and destroy the webview if there is no need for user interaction.
 This is implemented because of how poorly some widgets work with webviews being kept open.
 The `loadChart()` function takes in two parameters: the chart data, and a boolean (as seen in **Usage 1**).
 In the below function the webview would be destroyed an replaced with a picture of the data.
+If the boolean is not set, or set to false then a webview will be used.

 	`$.lineChart.loadChart({chartData, true});`